JPMorgan Ultra-Short Income ETF JPST

 Above Average

 Liquidity is paramount.
-The strategy typically holds more than half of its assets in securities that mature in less than one year; this stake includes cash, money markets, certificates of deposit, and commercial paper.
+The ETF normally holds more than half its assets in securities that mature in less than one year, which includes cash, money markets, certificates of deposit, and commercial paper.

 Rated on Published on